kk178bv/coding-with-switchroot/README.md

 	sudo gedit /etc/proxychains4.conf

-Now you can run any command using proxychains4
+Now you can run any command using proxychains4, for example

 	proxychains4 curl myip.ipip.net